We change the way people think about

 Innovative approach to NC2014

-We also use our detailed knowledge of the curriculum and years in teaching to create educational materials and programmes for non-school organisations.
-Most recently this has involved work with both the WWT and LACS in designing and writing a suite of pre, during and post visit questions and tasks that help schools get the most of their trips.
+We also use our detailed knowledge of the curriculum and our years in teaching to create educational materials and programmes for non-school organisations.
+Most recently this has involved work with both the WWT and the League Against Cruel Sports.
+This has centred around designing and writing a suite of pre, during and post visit questions and tasks that help schools get the most of their trips, as well as helping the organisations consider their in school offers.
 These were, of course, bespoke to the needs of the settings and organisations themselves.

 Initial teacher training and NQTs